-$\left(\frac{\text{The number of patients with four or more ED visits}}{\text{The number of patients with four or more ED visits}}\right) \times 100$ Total number of patients in physician panel Type of Measure A. Average B. Percentage C. Percentage Denominator: Description The number of patients in the physician panel.
+(The number of patients with four or more ED visits) $\left(\frac{1100 \text{ mander of patients with road of more DD visits}}{\text{Total number of patients in physician panel}\right) \times 100$ Type of Measure A. Average B. Percentage C. Percentage Denominator: Description The number of patients in the physician panel.
 The physician patient panel is based on either assignment by the HQCA algorithm or a confirmed patient list (CPL) submitted by the physician.
 Inclusion Criteria Patient list specifically submitted by physician.
 Patients assigned to a physician based on the HQCA algorithm (Proxy panel).
 Exclusions Patients not assigned to physician by the HQCA algorithm or patients not on list submitted by physician.
 Limitations & Technical Notes Numerator: Description A. The sum of all individual patients' visits to the emergency department.
 B. The number of patients with ED visits grouped by category.
 C. The number of patients with four or more ED visits.
-Inclusion Criteria Emergency department visits are identified by the MIS_CODE 71310 (the first 5 digits of the MIS functional code).
-Mental health related ED visits are identified by the following ICD-10 codes: F01 - F99 [Mental behavioural and neurodevelopmental disorders]. ■ GPSCs (see definition).
-Injury related ED visits are identified by the first letter of the first diagnostic code (DXCODE1) as: o S, T, U, V, W, X, Y.
+Inclusion Criteria Inclusion Criteria Inclusion Criteria Emergency department visits are identified by the MIS_CODE 71310 (the first 5 digits of the MIS functional code).
+Emergency department visits are identified by the MIS_CODE 71310 (the Emergency department visits are identified by the MIS_CODE 71310 (the first 5 digits of the MIS functional code).
+Mental health related ED visits are identified by the following ICD-10 Emergency department visits are identified by the MIS_CODE 71310 (the first 5 digits of the MIS functional code).
+Mental health related ED visits are identified by the following ICD-10 codes: F01 - F99 [Mental behavioural and neurodevelopmental Emergency department visits are identified by the MIS_CODE 71310 (the first 5 digits of the MIS functional code).
+Mental health related ED visits are identified by the following ICD-10 codes: F01 - F99 [Mental behavioural and neurodevelopmental disorders].
+Emergency department visits are identified by the MIS_CODE 71310 (the first 5 digits of the MIS functional code).
+Mental health related ED visits are identified by the following ICD-10 codes: F01 - F99 [Mental behavioural and neurodevelopmental disorders].
+GPSCs (see definition).
+Injury related ED visits are identified by the first letter of the first

 Exclusions

 Duplicate ED visits based on Patient Health Number (PHN), date, and time are removed.

 Urgent Care Center visits (MIS_CODE: 71513[first 5 digits])

-Limitations & Technical Notes An individual patient can visit an emergency department multiple times a day.
+Limitations &amp; Technical Notes An individual patient can visit an emergency department multiple times a day.

 Data Details

 Data Sources: National Ambulatory Care Reporting System (NACRS).

 Alberta Health physician claims.

 Alberta Health Care Insurance Plan (AHCIP) Registry.

 Available Data Years: Type of Year Fiscal year [April 1 to March 31]

 First Available Year 2007/08

-Last Available Year
+Last Available Year 2021/22

-2020/21

 Geographic Coverage: The province of Alberta excluding the military and prisoners.

 Reporting Level: Patient level.

 Physician level, based on confirmed patient list submitted by physician or panel assigned by the HQCA algorithm.

 Quality Statement

 Limitations: All calculations include only patients who are currently listed as 'Active' in the Alberta Health Care Insurance Plan (AHCIP) Registry database.
 This may lead to underestimation of the calculated measure above.
 About 18% of Albertans do not visit a General Practitioner in a year.

+About 18% of Albertails do not visit a General Practitioner in a year.
 Patients are excluded in the physician panel assignment if they do not visit a physician in 3 years (the current fiscal year, plus the 2 preceding fiscal years).
 Missing data.

 Comments:

 More Information

 References None

 Additional Notes None